Jardo72/SSL-Sandbox/README.md

 - [Failed Handshake Due To Absence of Trust Anchor for Server Certificate](./scenarios/Failed_Handshake_Due_to_Absence_of_Trust_Anchor_for_Server_Certificate_Chain)
 - [Failed Handshake Due To Absence of Trust Anchor for Client Certificate](./scenarios/Failed_Handshake_Due_to_Absence_of_Trust_Anchor_for_Client_Certificate_Chain)
 - [Failed Handshake Due to CA Certificate with Inappropriate Extensions](./scenarios/Failed_Handshake_Due_to_CA_Certificate_with_Inappropriate_Extensions)

+## Performance Testing
+The [perf-tests](./perf-tests) directory contains ready-to-use configurations for several performance tests.
+It also contains example of the configuration file with test parameters which is needed by the client.
+Be aware of the fact that you performance tests can address various aspects of the cipher suite.
+If you rather want to measure the impact of the key exchange and authentication aspects, specify rather a high number of connections (and thus enforce high number of handshakes to be established).
+On the other hand, if you rather want to measure the impact of the symmetric encryption and MAC, specify rather a high number of messages per connection, plus a high message size.